ansys/pydpf-core/examples/14-lsdyna/README.txt

 LS-Dyna examples
 ================
-These examples show how to post-process LS-Dyna models..
+These examples show how to post-process LS-Dyna models.